 'unusually grand for this type of building in Shetland, and its formal relationship with the booth (nearby, by the shore) serves as a reminder of the importance of the sea in trade and communication during the 19th century'.

 From here we made our way to arguably the most unusual building on the island, the round-house at Gruting.
-Not a neolithic or iron age round-house but the 'bolt hole' of an 19th century eccentric!
+Not a neolithic or iron age round-house but the bolt hole of an 19th century eccentric.

 The house was built after the fertile valley at Gruting was cleared during the 1840s.
 Fetlar was badly hit by the clearances which affected much of the Highlands and Islands throughout the 19th century when landowners decided that large-scale sheep farming was more profitable than tenant farmers who were in turn forcibly removed from their homes in favour of sheep.

-Landowner, Sir Arthur Nicolson decided to build a summer house in the now quiet valley, secluded from his family home at Brough.
-He designed his summer house in a French fashion, the lower part being made of stone and the upper floor constructed of wood.
-Once complete Sir Arthur, on his horse Jolly made their way to the newly constructed bolt-hole to spend the night, in solitude, away from the family demands at home.
+Sir Arthur Nicolson decided to build a summer house in the now quiet valley, secluded from his family home at Brough.
+He designed his summer house in a French fashion, the lower part being made from stone and the upper floor constructed of wood.
+Once complete Sir Arthur, on his horse Jolly, made his way to the newly constructed summerhouse to spend the night, in perfect solitude, away from the family demands at home.